(C) 2002, G. Forrest Cook

 The remote processor runs its target code out of RAM, allowing the code to be updated easily.
 The circuit is usually used for developing code on a target processor, but it can also be used for permanent applications where the target program lives on a host system's disk.
 This system was once used to load code into a microprocessor-based satellite receiving system in Hawaii from a host system in Colorado using an Internet-based remote serial communications program.

-The 10K/1N4148 parts keep the 2.2uF capacitor charged up.
-Low input signals go through the 10K resistor and slowly pull the charge on the 2.2uF capacitor down.
+The 1N4148 diode charges the 2.2uF capacitor from the normally-high logic level on the input.
+Low input signals slowly pull the charge on the 2.2uF capacitor down through the 10K resistor.
 High input signals quickly recharge the capacitor through the 1N4148 diode.
 A break signal lasts long enough to discharge the 2.2uF capacitor to the point where the following gate changes state.

-This circuit could be built with just 2 schmidt trigger non inverting buffers, the 74HC14 was chosen because it is a common part.
-The parallel inverters are also optional, single inverters work fine.
+This circuit could be built with just 2 schmidt trigger non-inverting buffers, the 74HC14 was chosen because it is a common part.
+The parallel inverters are also optional, single inverters will also work.

 The sbld.mac code is a Z-80 assembly language program that functions as a bootstrap loader for use with this Microprocessor RS-232 Reset circuit.
 The code runs on an ancient SD systems SBC200 Z-80 circuit board and can be made to work with other Z-80 boards by changing the initialization and serial port functions.

 Back to FC's Computer Boot Management Circuits page.